thecoder75/liveme-pro-tools/README.md

 ### FFMPEG No Longer Required?
 You can choose to use a basic built-in concat system now to join the chunks downloaded without needing to have FFMPEG installed on your computer.
 Or for better support, you can still use FFMPEG settings.

-If you wish to transcode the downloads, then you will need to have FFMPEG installed.
+If you wish to transcode the downloads, then you will need to have FFMPEG installed on your computer.

 * * *